OPENAIRINTERFACE/openair-epc-fed/docs/DEPLOY_PRE_REQUESITES.md

 * CentOS7 version: We need 3 base images: `centos:7`, `centos:8` and `cassandra:2.1`
 * CentOS8 version: We need 2 base images: `centos:8` and `cassandra:2.1`

 First log with your Docker Hub credentials.
+This is required if your organization has reached pulling limit as `anonymous`.

 ```bash
 $ docker login